immanu10/immanu10/README.md

 ## Hello there!
 I'm Manoj 👋

-Coding for survival, with a hint of passion on the side.
+Coding for survival with a hint of passion on the side.
 <br/>

  ⚡ JavaScript | React | Next.js | Frontend | Node.js